 There’s also an intact baptistry fountain in the center of the room, and alcoves with arches tiled with golden scrolls and lettering.

-Admission is part of the Ravenna Inclusive ticket.
+Admission is part of the full Ravenna Inclusive ticket, and advanced booking is required.

 Archiepiscopal Museum and St. Andrew’s Chapel